 That makes these sets great for someone who wants a backup paddle, for couples or for families.

 So if you need two paddles and balls, either set is a good choice.

-The XSPak has the highest rating and includes a handy carrying case which is worth consideration when you review the pros and cons of each set.
+The XSPak has the highest rating and includes a handy carrying case which is worth considering when you review the pros and cons of each set.

-Pickleball paddles for players who want to play pickleball occasionally
+Pickleball paddles for players who want to play pickleball on occasion

 Wood paddles can be a great solution for families or community centers, particularly when there are young children or just new players who don’t want to invest too much.

 I’ve played with a wooden paddle and it’s fine.
 After-all, the original pickleball paddle was made of wood.
 As you will see from the reviews for all 3 sets below, the people who have bought these are happy with their purchase.